At our core, we are a Disabled Persons Organisation but we try to combine the best that several different types of organisations have to offer.

 The power of community

 Disabled Students UK is a community organisation both in its structure and operations.
-We created the organisation after a 2020 report describing widespread disability discrimination at a London university was spread, elicited recognition from disabled students all over the UK.
+We created the organisation after a 2020 report describing widespread disability discrimination at a London university was spread, eliciting recognition from disabled students all over the UK.
 When we started exchanging stories, we could see how our shared knowledge could transform Higher Education.

 Being composed of current and former disabled students is our biggest strength.
 We are united by the desire to make Higher Education more accessible and avoid more students going through what we have gone through.
 Contributing to our operations allows those with lived experience of being disabled at university to channel their voice, expand their expertise and get invaluable employment skills.